meesvandongen/anime-dataset/readme.md

 ## Updates

 The dataset is incrementally updated.
 Each day, 20 years of data is updated.
 Since the start of the dataset is 1917, it will take around a week to refresh the entire dataset.

+## History

+Since the dataset is stored in git, historical trends can be analyzed by looking at the commit history (if this repository keeps working in the future).